The ESCC Hub science webinar series is an opportunity to hear about the science being undertaken in the Hub, directly from the researchers.

 PLEASE NOTE: These are largely technical webinars that assume some understanding of climate science.

 Webinars will be held on the third Tuesday of the month from 2.30–3.30 pm (AEDT Oct–Mar; AEST Apr–Sep).
-Presentations will generally run for 30–40 mins.
+The webinar will generally run for an hour, with time allocated for questions.

 The webinars are free to attend, but registration is required.
 You’ll be sent a link and information on how to attend in your registration confirmation email.